oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 ## Task 1: Apply AHF metadata and framework updates

-Use the **ahfctl applyupdate** command to update metadata and framework files from the zip file provided.
+Run the **ahfctl applyupdate** command to update metadata and framework files from the zip file provided.
+Run the **ahfctl queryupdate** command to check if an update was applied on the local node.
+Query the metadata updates using the **-all** option and the framework updates using **-updateid**.

 1. To check if the installed version is 22.1.1: